powersync-ja/powersync-js/.changeset/tender-mugs-deliver.md

 '@powersync/drizzle-driver': minor
 ---

-Added `toPowersyncTable` and `toPowerSyncSchema` helper functions to convert a Drizzle schema into a PowerSync app schema
+Added helper `toPowersyncTable` function and `DrizzleAppSchema` constructor to convert a Drizzle schema into a PowerSync app schema.